jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

         with self.assertRaises(ModuleNotFoundError):
             import non_existent_module

-  and the terminal shows passing tests.
-How does all this work?
+  and the terminal shows passing tests

-  - I use the `unittest.TestCase.assertRaises`_ :ref:`method<functions>` which takes a given `Exception <https://docs.python.org/3/library/exceptions.html?highlight=exception#Exception>`_ as its input, in this case :ref:`ModuleNotFoundError` and checks if that error is raised by the statements given in the context below (the indented block after the ``with`` statement)
   - ``with`` - makes the context where I test that the exception is raised

     * `read more about the with statement <https://docs.python.org/3/reference/compound_stmts.html?highlight=statement#the-with-statement>`_